Fact Table vs. Dimension Table: What’s the Difference?

 What Is a Fact Table?

 In a fact table, each row corresponds to one event or measurement, with some rows being associated with a dimension table in the schema.
 Every row referencing a dimension table has its own foreign key, which links the data in the fact table to the referenced dimension table.
-The foreign keys contained in the fact table are also the primary keys of the referenced dimension tables.
+Foreign keys in a fact table reference the primary keys of related dimension tables, linking quantitative measures to descriptive context.

 Characteristics of a Fact Table